padlocbio/padloc/README.md

 ## PADLOC-DB

 The HMMs and defence system models used by PADLOC are available from the repository [PADLOC-DB](https://github.com/leightonpayne/padloc-db).
-This data is downloaded and compiled automatically when `padloc --setup` or `padloc --updatedb` is run.
+This data is downloaded and compiled automatically when installing via conda.
+If installing from GitHub, the database will be downloaded when  `padloc --db-update` is run.
 Alternatively, a custom database can be specified with `--data [d]`, refer to [PADLOC-DB](https://github.com/leightonpayne/padloc-db) for more information about configuring a custom database.

 ## FAQ